Engineered timber flooring must be known

 1.09 Allowance for expansion

-Pay attention that this is not the case about engineered or bamboo floating floors where width movement is greater than length movement.
+Pay attention that this is not the case about engineered timber or bamboo floating floors where width movement is greater than length movement.

 When thinking this further, it also becomes apparent, which adjoining floor areas are generally different sizes.
 That is, a 15m-long by 1m-wide hallway may adjoin through a doorway to a bedroom, which is 3m long by 3m wide.
 Hence, the hallway floor under high humidity conditions would expand more in its length than the bedroom floor.